openshift/openshift-azure/README.md

    node Image resource, or to have whitelisted access to the OpenShift node marketplace image.

+   Before you deploy for the first time in a subscription using whitelisted access to the OpenShift node marketplace image, you will need to enable programmatic deployment of the image.

+   In the Azure web console, click `Create a resource`.
+Search for `OpenShift Origin 3.10 on Azure (Staged)` and click the result.
+At the bottom of the resulting screen, click `Want to deploy programmatically?
+Get started`.
+   Click `Enable`, then `Save`.

 1. **DNS domain**.
 You'll need a DNS domain hosted using Azure DNS in the same subscription.
 Deploying a cluster will create a dedicated child DNS zone resource for the cluster.
 It is assumed that the name of the DNS zone